bollu/bollu.github.io/README.txt

 # The conceit of self loathing

 >  Self-contempt is defined as the conceit of thinking "I am inferior" and
->  involves a sharp sense of one’s baseness and inadequacy vis-a`-vis others.
+>  involves a sharp sense of one’s baseness and inadequacy vis-a-vis others.
 >  There is even an excessive variety of it called "self-abasement"
 >  which is a conceit wherein, asserts that one is inferior even to inferior
 >  persons.